appsmithorg/appsmith-docs/website/docs/reference/datasources/graphql.md

 * Now **run** the query.

-With this, all of a country's information, including its code, name, capital is displayed in the response section.
+With this, all of a country's information, including its code, name, capital, etc., will be displayed in the response section.

 ## Query

-You can create queries to fetch, update, and delete data from a datasource using the Appsmith query editor.
+You can create queries to fetch, update and delete data from a datasource using the Appsmith query editor.
 Let's discuss the following query methods:

 | Query Name                                                  | Description                             |
 | ----------------------------------------------------------- | --------------------------------------- |